dalenewman/Transformalize.Provider.SqlServer/README.md

 ### Overview

-This adds an `SqlServer` provider to Transformalize.
-It is a plug-in compatible with Transformalize 0.3.4-beta.
+This adds a `SqlServer` provider to Transformalize.
 Build the Autofac project and put it's output into Transformalize's *plugins* folder.

 ### Write Usage